 What Exactly Is Growth-Driven Design?

 Growth-driven design (GDD) is a website redesign approach that aims to mitigate the risks associated with the traditional website redesign strategy: in particular, exceeding the budget, delivery after the deadline, and non-original tasks.
+What is growth-driven design for website?
+What is traditional website?

 On average, agencies reported seeing 16.9% more leads after 6-months.
 (Source: State of GDD survey responses)